We will discuss, What is User Acceptance Testing (UAT) – its definition, types, steps, detailed process etc. in this tutorial.

 The gathered acceptance criteria from the users are used in this step.
 Samples could look like the following:

 (These are excerpts from CSTE CBOK.
-This is the one of the best of the few references available about UAT.)
+This is one of the best references available about this testing.)

 User Acceptance Testing Template: